kolliderhq/lndhubx/README.md

 ##### Dealer config
 It's optional to run the dealer and if you don't specify your API keys in the `lndhubx.prod.toml` then the service will simply exit.
 In order to get api keys you have to first register on [Kollider](https://pro.kollider.xyz).
-Then navigate to https://pro.kollider.xyz/dashboard/developer.
-Ther you can generate a fresh set of API keys.
-Make sure you select the `Trade` `View` and `Transfer` permissions, otherwise the Dealer won't be able to perform its magic.
+Then navigate to https://pro.kollider.xyz/dashboard/developer, where you can generate a fresh set of API keys.
+Make sure you select the `Trade` `View` and `Transfer` permissions, otherwise the Dealer won't be able to do its magic.

  --------